 - Representation of an important movement, genre, trend, or national culture

 - Contemporary materials representing various points of view, which are of current interest and possible future significance, including materials that reflect current conditions, trends, and controversies

 Library materials are continuously assessed for their condition, accuracy, currency, and performance within the context of the total Library collection, as well as for their continuing relevance to library users.
 The withdrawal of materials is a formal process conducted by knowledgeable staff as a necessary method to maintain collection vitality, size, and scope.

 Reconsideration of Materials:

 If a member of the community should raise a question about the appropriateness of a particular item in the collection, library staff attempts to resolve the inquiry by a review of the criteria outlined within this Materials Selection Policy.
-If the individual is not satisfied with this first step response, the individual may then elect to submit a REQUEST FOR RECONSIDERATION OF LIBRARY MATERIAL form (available at any library reference desk or via the Library's web site).
+If the individual is not satisfied with this first step response, the individual may then elect to submit a REQUEST FOR RECONSIDERATION OF LIBRARY MATERIAL form (or available at any library reference desk).

 The Library's Materials Review Committee considers each request in terms of the criteria outlined in this Materials Selection Policy, the principles of the ALA LIBRARY BILL OF RIGHTS, the CHALLENGED MATERIALS interpretation of the LIBRARY BILL OF RIGHTS, printed reviews, and other appropriate sources.
 The Materials Review Committee provides a timely, considered response to every request for reconsideration.
 Appeal of the Committee's decision may be made, in writing, to the Executive Director, Brooklyn Public Library.
 The final responsibility for materials reconsideration resides with the Executive Director of the Library.